© 2017 Leo Salomaa

 Flank entry30 gc

 Skeletal robots programmed to EXTERMINATE.exe all sentient life.
-They run on green energy and are surprisingly eco-friendly.
+They run on green energy and are eco-friendly.

 Exterminators always have the Robot special rule.